Ayoush/commit-history-modifier/README.md

 # comMIt-HIsTory-mOdiFiEr
-TeSting some suB ProCeSs for ModIFYiNg coMMiT hisTOry
+TeSting some sub ProCeSs for ModIFYiNg coMMiT hisTOry